this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 ### Function composition

 Pure functions can be composed to get our expected result.
-Using the function composition technique, any problem can be decomposed into simpler functions with only one responsibility, and be solved chaining these pieces.
+Using the function composition technique, we can decompose any problem into simpler functions with only one responsibility and solve it by chaining these pieces.

 In the following, we solve a given a problem first with imperative code, then declarativelly with Functional Programming using function composition.